Temiby-Ethan/CACAO2025/docs/common-problems.md

 1. Two options:
    1. commit without pushing your local change, or
-   2. delete your local change by replacing the changed files/folders with a previous version: right-click on these files or folders -> `Replace with` -> `HEAD Revision`
+   2. delete your local change by replacing the changed files/folders with a previous version (you can find the previous version of a file in the Timeline or Source Control Graph view in VSCode)
 3. Pull from your team repository

 This will maybe result in a conflict, if your team mate changed the same lines.